paraglider-project/paraglider/docs/source/developers/contributing/prerequisites.rst

         This requires privileges of creating projects and linking billing accounts.

-   * If you want to use your own project, set the environment variable ``PARAGLIDER_GCP_PROJECT``.
+   * If you want to use your own project instead of creating a new one, set the environment variable ``PARAGLIDER_GCP_PROJECT``.
 The order for deleting resources when deleting through the console: instances, VPN tunnels, VPN gateway + peer/external VPN gateways + router, VPC.
 The connectivity tests can be deleted at any time.

      .. warning::

-        Resources will not automatically be cleaned up for you.
+        The project will not be deleted, and resources allocated by the tests will not automatically be cleaned up for you.

 Azure
 ^^^^^